Gnuhry/student-alarm/README.md

 - automatic alarm for the first event of the day
 - personalize alarm settings
 - weekly and event list display to show all your events
-- imports for ICS (iCalendar) files from phone or web and for DHBW Mannheim courses
+- imports for ics (iCalendar) files from phone or web and for DHBW Mannheim courses
-- auto import posibility for ICS (iCalendar) files from web and for DHBW Mannheim courses
+- auto import posibility for ics (iCalendar) files from web and for DHBW Mannheim courses
 - create your own events and a regular lecture schedule
 - add holidays for alarm breaks or choose an event until the alarm is silent
 - export events to ics file